-Our Performance During 2013.
-During 2013, the Company's AIP net sales and AIP EBITDA were \$624,008,000 and \$217,642,000 respectively, as measured for our Annual Cash Incentive Plan ("AIP").
-AIP net sales is total revenues plus integration costs for certain GSK acquired brands.
-AIP EBITDA is operating income plus depreciation and amortization, integration costs related to the GSK acquisition and certain other legal and professional fees and other expenses related to the GSK acquisition and an unsolicited proposal in 2013.
+Our Performance During 2014.
+During 2014, the Company's net sales and Adjusted EBITDA were \$601,881,000 and \$204,197,000, respectively, as measured for our Annual Cash Incentive Plan.
+Adjusted EBITDA is operating income plus depreciation and amortization and integration and acquisition costs related to the Care Pharma, Hydralyte and Insight Pharmaceuticals acquisitions.

-Please refer to Appendix B for a reconciliation of non-GAAP AIP net sales and non-GAAP AIP EBITDA to GAAP total revenues and GAAP operating income, respectively, our most directly comparable financial measures presented in accordance with GAAP.
-All references in this Compensation Discussion and Analysis to "AIP net sales" and "AIP EBITDA" refer to the non-GAAP figures described above.
+Please refer to Appendix B for a reconciliation of non-GAAP Adjusted EBITDA to GAAP operating income, our most directly comparable financial measure presented in accordance with GAAP.
+All references in this Compensation Discussion and Analysis to "Adjusted EBITDA" refer to the non-GAAP figures described above.

-Brief Summary of our Compensation Program for 2013.
+Brief Summary of our Compensation Program for 2014.

-- The objective of our executive compensation program is to attract, motivate and retain talented management while ensuring that our executive officers are compensated in a way that advances the interests of the Company and our stockholders. - · Compensation for our executive officers for 2013 included base salary, annual cash incentive awards, and long-term equity awards. - · Annual cash incentive awards were earned based on the Company's achievement of pre-determined performance goals related to AIP net sales and AIP EBITDA.
-The Company's 2013 AIP net sales and AIP EBITDA were \$624,008,000 and \$217,642,000, respectively.
-Pursuant to the 2013 Annual Cash Incentive Plan, our named executive officers achieved a bonus payout equal to 160% of their target bonus with additional adjustments of between 80% to 120% of that target, based on individual performance throughout the year. - · In 2013, long-term equity awards granted to our executive officers were comprised of restricted stock units that vest on the three-year anniversary of the date of grant and stock options that vest in three equal annual installments commencing on the first anniversary of the date of grant. - Each of our executive officers has an employment agreement that provides severance upon a termination of employment without cause or a resignation for good reason.
+- The objective of our executive compensation program is to attract, motivate and retain talented management while ensuring that our executive officers are compensated in a way that advances the interests of the Company and our stockholders. - Compensation for our executive officers for 2014 included base salary, annual cash incentive awards, and long-term equity awards. - · Annual cash incentive awards were earned based on the Company's achievement of pre-determined performance goals related to net sales and Adjusted EBITDA.
+The Company's 2014 net sales and Adjusted EBITDA were \$601,881,000 and \$204,197,000, respectively.
+Pursuant to the 2014 Annual Cash Incentive Plan, our named executive officers achieved a bonus payout equal to 70% of their target bonus with additional adjustments of between 80% to 120% of that bonus payout, based on individual performance throughout the year. - · In 2014, long-term equity awards granted to our executive officers were comprised of restricted stock units that vest on the three-year anniversary of the date of grant and stock options that vest in three equal annual installments commencing on the first anniversary of the date of grant. - Each of our executive officers has an employment agreement that provides severance upon a termination of employment without cause or a resignation for good reason.